JulianT2013/v4-documentation/_v4 documentation/installation.md

 Gravity PDF can be run on most shared web hosting, however there are some restrictions in place to prevent problems.
 The easiest way to check if your web server meets the criteria is to [install](#installation) the plugin.
 The software has multiple checks in place when activating and will let you know if there are any issues than need addressing.

 ### Plugin Requirements [(#requirements)](#requirements){#requirements}
-Gravity PDF is a **third party extension*** for the popular premium forms plugin, [Gravity Forms](https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=235154).
+Gravity PDF is a **third party extension**[^1] for the popular premium forms plugin, [Gravity Forms](https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=235154).
 The software cannot function without it.
 You'll need to [purchase a license](https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=235154) for Gravity Forms before you can use Gravity PDF.

 **Software Requirements**